24mm

 supposedly less prone to flare.
 A good argument.
 Also,

-The lens has been
+The lens was

-a wide angle and I think my initial results would have been
+than 24mm.
+I have a challenging time with composition with wide angles and I think my initial results would have been

 even worse with a wider lens.
 The biggest reason I would